-(5) Upon assessing attorney's fees, costs may be assessed against the offending party which are payable to the Board in an amount not less than \$250.00.
+- (5) Upon assessing attorney's fees, costs may be assessed against the offending party which are payable to the Board in an amount not less than \$250.00.
 The Administrative Law Judge may assess higher costs based on the length of the hearing, time traveled, and time lost from other duties.
 In any case where a determination is made that proceedings have been brought, prosecuted, or defended in whole or in part without reasonable grounds, the Administrative Law Judge or the Board may, in addition to assessed attorney's fees, award to the adverse party reasonable litigation expenses, in whole or in part, against the offending party.
-Reasonable litigation expenses under this subsection are limited to witness fees and mileage pursuant to O.C.G.A. § 24-10-24 (24-13-24 effective 1/1/13); reasonable expert witness fees (subject to the Fee Schedule, where applicable); reasonable deposition costs; and the cost of the hearing transcript.

-(6) When requesting payment of attorney's fees at a hearing pursuant to O.C.G.A. § 34-9-108, the party making the request shall be required to demonstrate the reasonableness of the attorney's fees requested by placing into the record expert testimony as to the value of services rendered.
+Reasonable litigation expenses under this subsection are limited to witness fees and mileage pursuant to O.C.G.A. § 24-10-24 (24-13-24 effective 1/1/13); reasonable expert witness fees (subject to the Fee Schedule, where applicable); reasonable deposition costs; and the cost of the hearing transcript. - (6) When requesting payment of attorney's fees at a hearing pursuant to O.C.G.A. § 34-9-108, the party making the request shall be required to demonstrate the reasonableness of the attorney's fees requested by placing into the record expert testimony as to the value of services rendered.
 Counsel may testify personally or in affidavit form at the hearing, subject to cross-examination, as to expert status and the reasonable value of the services rendered in order to meet this requirement.
-No attorney's fees will be awarded pursuant to O.C.G.A. § 34-9-108 absent this evidence being placed in the record.

-(7) When the parties agree to an assessment of attorney's fees, any attorney of record may file with the Board a Form WC-108a, serve a copy on all parties or their counsel, and sign the certificate of service on the form.

-(8) An attorney shall not receive an attorney's fee on any medical treatment or expenses required for an employee, unless such fee is assessed under O.C.G.A. §34-9-108(b)(1).

-(9) The Board shall not approve a percentage of the claimant's weekly benefits as an attorney fee unless the attorney sufficiently shows that the payment of weekly benefits is the result of the attorney's efforts.

-(10) If an attorney obtains the "catastrophic" designation for a claim under O.C.G.A. §34-9-200.1(g), reinstates income benefits after a unilateral reduction under O.C.G.A. §34-9-104(a)(2), and/or prevents a change in condition, then, upon request, the Board may approve the attorney's fee contract to commence at such time as the benefit accrues to the claimant and if deemed appropriate by the Board.

-(c) Solicitation of Services.
-See O.C.G.A. §§ 34-9-22, 34-9-30, 34-9-31 and 34-9-32.
+No attorney's fees will be awarded pursuant to O.C.G.A. § 34-9-108 absent this evidence being placed in the record. - (7) When the parties agree to an assessment of attorney's fees, any attorney of record may file with the Board a Form WC-108a, serve a copy on all parties or their counsel, and sign the certificate of service on the form. - (8) An attorney shall not receive an attorney's fee on any medical treatment or expenses required for an employee, unless such fee is assessed under O.C.G.A. §34-9-108(b)(1). - (9) The Board shall not approve a percentage of the claimant's weekly benefits as an attorney fee unless the attorney sufficiently shows that the payment of weekly benefits is the result of the attorney's efforts. - (10) If an attorney obtains the "catastrophic" designation for a claim under O.C.G.A. §34-9-200.1(g), reinstates income benefits after a unilateral reduction under O.C.G.A. §34-9-104(a)(2), and/or prevents a change in condition, then, upon request, the Board may approve the attorney's fee contract to commence at such time as the benefit accrues to the claimant and if deemed appropriate by the Board. - (c) Solicitation of Services.
+See O.C.G.A. §§ 34-9-22, 34-9-30, 34-9-31 and 34-9-32. - (d) An attorney who has made an appearance by filing Form WC-14 or

-(d) An attorney who has made an appearance by filing Form WC-14 or Form 102B or by filing a fee contract and who wishes to withdraw as counsel for any party therein, shall file a Form WC-108b with the Board and serve a copy on all counsel an unrepresented parties, including the former client.
+Form 102B or by filing a fee contract and who wishes to withdraw as counsel for any party therein, shall file a Form WC-108b with the Board and serve a copy on all counsel an unrepresented parties, including the former client.
+At the time of withdrawal, the attorney shall provide all current contact information for the former client to the Board and all parties.